fadiatriseptiani/Coffee_Sales_Dashboard_Projects/README.md

 **Tools Used**

-Excel – Data cleaning, processing, and visualizing.
+Excel: Data cleaning, processing, and visualizing.

 **Data Preparation**